sequenceiq/blog-test/source/_posts/2014-10-03-cascading-topk-on-tex.markdown

 ---
 layout: post
-title: "Cascading TopK on Tez"
+title: "Cascading on Apache Tez"
-date: 2014-10-01 18:00:00 +0200
+date: 2014-10-03 18:00:00 +0200
 comments: true
 categories: [Cascading, Apache Tez]
 author: Oliver Szabo
 published: false
 ---

-## Casxading on Apache Tez

-In one of our previous example we shown how to count top-k on Apache Tez.
+In one of our previous [posts](http://blog.sequenceiq.com/blog/2014/09/23/topn-on-apache-tez/) we show you how to do a topK using the Apache Tez API.
+In this post we’d like to show how to do it using Cascading - running on Apache Tez.
-Now we show that how to use it with our favorite compute engine, Cascading.
-Earlier we also presented how to write and test jobs with Scalding (Cascading DSL), but be honest, we owe an introduction about Cascading.
-Now Cascading supports Apache Tez, so we are going to play with it.
-Our goal here is to demonstrate that how much simpler to write a Tez job with Cascading.
+At [SequenceIQ](http://sequenceiq.com) we use Cascading and Scalding to write most of our jobs (mostly running on MR2).
+For a while our big data pipeline API called Banzai Pipeline[http://docs.banzai.apiary.io/] offers a unified view over different runtimes: MR2, Spark and Tez; recently Cascading has announced support for Apache Tez and we’d like to show you that.
 ## TopK Cascading Application

 Cascading data flows can be constructed from Source taps (input), Sink taps(output) and Pipes.